mufeedvh/binserve/README.md

 $ cargo build --release
 ```

 The first command clones the binserve repository in your local machine.
-The next two commands changes into the binserve directory and builds it with it in release mode
+The next two commands changes into the binserve directory and builds it in release mode

 ## Security